mikeflynn/go-alexa/skillserver/README.md

 package main

 import (
-	"github.com/mikeflynn/go-alexa/skillserver"
+	alexa "github.com/mikeflynn/go-alexa/skillserver"
-	"net/http"
 )

 var Applications = map[string]interface{}{
-	"/echo/helloworld": skillserver.EchoApplication{ // Route
+	"/echo/helloworld": alexa.EchoApplication{ // Route
 		AppID:    "xxxxxxxx", // Echo App ID from Amazon Dashboard
-		Handler: EchoHelloWorld, // Handler Func
+		OnIntent: EchoIntentHandler,
+		OnLaunch: EchoIntentHandler,
 	},
 }

 func main() {
-	skillserver.Run(Applications, "3000")
+	alexa.Run(Applications, "3000")
 }

-func EchoHelloWorld(w http.ResponseWriter, r *http.Request) {
+func EchoIntentHandler(echoReq *alexa.EchoRequest, echoResp *alexa.EchoResponse) {
-	echoReq := skillserver.GetEchoRequest(r)

-	if echoReq.GetRequestType() == "IntentRequest" || echoReq.GetRequestType() == "LaunchRequest" {
-		echoResp := skillserver.NewEchoResponse().OutputSpeech("Hello world from my new Echo test app!").Card("Hello World", "This is a test card.")
+	echoResp.OutputSpeech("Hello world from my new Echo test app!").Card("Hello World", "This is a test card.")

-		json, _ := echoResp.String()
-		w.Header().Set("Content-Type", "application/json;charset=UTF-8")
-		w.Write(json)
 }
-}
 ```

 Details:
 * You define your endpoints by creating a `map[string]interface{}` and loading it with `EchoApplication` types that specify the Application ID and handler function.
 * All Skill endpoints must start with `/echo/` as that's the route grouping that has the security middleware.
+* The easiest way to get started is define handler functions by using `OnIntent`, `OnLaunch`, or `OnSessionEnded` that take an EchoRequest and an EchoResponse.
-* Your handler is a regular `net/http` handler so you have full access to the request and ResponseWriter.
+* ...but if you want full control you can still use the `EchoApplication.Handler` hook to write a regular `net/http` handler so you have full access to the request and ResponseWriter.
 * The JSON from the Echo request is already parsed for you.
 Grab it by calling `skillserver.GetEchoRequest(r *http.Request)`.
-* You generate the Echo Response by using the EchoResponse struct that has methods to generate each part and, when ready, to return it as a JSON string that you can send back as the response.
+* You generate the Echo Response by using the EchoResponse struct that has methods to generate each part and that's it! ...unless you use the `EchoApplication.Handler` hook.
+In that case you need to write your JSON to the string with the `EchoResponse.toString()` method.

 ### The SSL Requirement